jamierocks/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 function that has to be provided by the final implementation.
 This does nothing more than create a ``DataManipulator`` with default data.

-If you implemented your ``DataManipulator`` as recommended, you can just use the empty constructor.
+If you implemented your ``DataManipulator`` as recommended, you can just use the no-args constructor.

 .. code-block:: java